Diego41ITA/ing-sw-2024-quattrone-galatea-lamperti-lodetti/CodexNaturalis/README.md

 6. From here, just type in the `Windows terminal`:
    -> `java -jar PSP21.jar` (to run the clients and servers)<br>

+`**NB:**
+The application automatically saves the history of the games, in a path specified when running the server.
+To delete them, it has to be done manually

    ![1871216](https://github.com/Diego41ITA/ing-sw-2024-quattrone-galatea-lamperti-lodetti/assets/161478338/00292629-7280-4084-bc3a-eff32d2175e7)